Why we’re working together

 Quality education and training are vital if children and young people are to gain the knowledge and skills they need to succeed in school, work and life.
 This includes in subjects like science, technology, engineering and mathematics (STEM), where ensuring equal access for girls and women is particularly vital.

 Yet the world is facing a learning crisis, with millions unable to break out of the cycle of poverty because they don’t get the skills they need to succeed.
-UNICEF estimates that in 2022, 70% of the world’s 10-year-olds were unable to read a simple sentence.
+UNICEF’s State of Global Learning Poverty 2022 update estimates that in 2022, 70% of the world’s 10-year-olds were unable to read a simple sentence.
 This figure is up from 57% before the global COVID-19 pandemic.

 A significant focus of the partnership between Formula 1 and UNICEF is to improve digital access through the expansion of UNICEF’s Learning Passport – a portable digital platform that enables children to continue learning online and offline.
-The Learning Passport is currently operational in 26 countries.
-Formula 1’s support will help UNICEF expand the programme to an additional 19 countries and enable the launch of an offline version for children in Mexico and Brazil.
+In 2022, the Learning Passport is operational in 26 countries.
+Formula 1’s support will help UNICEF expand the programme to more than 40 countries and enable the launch of an offline version for children in Mexico and Brazil.

 What we will achieve